phil-opp/blog_os/blog/content/second-edition/posts/11-heap-allocation/index.md

 We now know the basics of dynamic memory allocation in Rust, but when should we use it?
 We've come really far with our kernel without dynamic memory allocation, so why do we need it now?

 First, dynamic memory allocation always comes with a bit of performace overhead, since we need to find a free slot on the heap for every allocation.
-For this reason local and static variables are generally preferable.
+For this reason local variables are generally preferable.
 However, there are cases where dynamic memory allocation is needed or where using it is preferable.

 As a basic rule, dynamic memory is required for variables that have a dynamic lifetime or a variable size.
 The most important type with a dynamic lifetime is [**`Rc`**], which counts the references to its wrapped value and deallocates it after all references went out of scope.
 Examples for types with a variable size are [**`Vec`**], [**`String`**], and other [collection types] that dynamically grow when more elements are added.
 These types work by allocating a larger amount of memory when they become full, copying all elements over, and then deallocating the old allocation.